issagar/expenses-microservice/README.md

 run: docker compose up -d

+The API calls are protected with Keycloak.
+You should create a real called **spring-boot-microservices-realm** and a new cliet called **spring-cloud-client**.
+You should to introduce this data in postman to geneate a new token.

 run services in order:

 1. Registry-service: it´s Eureka service in order to be recognize services among themselves